What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 GRE stands for Graduate Record Examination.

-What is on the GRE?: GRE Format, Scoring, and Content
+What is on the GRE?: GRE Format, GRE Score, Section and Content

 Now that you know the basics of the GRE, we’re now going to cover the more pressing part of preparing for the said exam.
-It’s imperative to learn about the format and content of the GRE if you want to be fully prepared in taking it.
+As future test takers, It’s imperative for you to learn about the format, section, and content of the GRE if you want to be fully prepared in taking it.
 So to help you do that, we’re breaking it down further below.

 The GRE Format

-Thee are 3 sections in the GRE: the Analytical Writing section, Quantitative Reasoning section, and the Verbal Reasoning section.
+Thee are 3 sections in the GRE waiting for the test takers.
+These are the Analytical Writing section, Quantitative Reasoning, and the Verbal Reasoning section.

-The Analytical portion will need you to write essays that are articulate, well-focused, and effective.
+The Analytical writing section of the GRE, test takers will need to write essays that are articulate, well-focused, and effective.
 This is where you’re supposed to articulate complex ideas in a concise and effective manner.
-You’ll be asked to analyze a text then address the topic the best way you can.
+This will measure and test your ability to analyze a written text then address the topic the best way you can.
+You only have 30 minutes to complete and to answer all questions to this portion or section of the GRE test.

-The Quantitative and Verbal Reasoning sections are usually multiple choices questions but can also include some modifications of the said test type.
+The Quantitative Reasoning and Verbal Reasoning portion of the GRE are usually multiple choice questions types but can also include some modifications of the said test question types.
 It can also involve passage selection, text completion, or the selection of as many correct answers as possible.
+Verbal section of the GRE is compose of 3 parts, text completion, sentence equivalence, and reading Comprehension.

 Each of them has two sub-sections wherein the first part will provide instant scores while the second part will contain questions that are adjusted to the performance levels of the test-taker.